prebid/prebid.github.io/prebid-mobile/recipes/subrecipes/ios/gam-bidding-only-video-outstream.md

 Back to [Bidding-Only Integration](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html#adunit-specific-instructions)

 {: .alert.alert-info :}
 "Non-Instream" refers to the IAB video categories "Accompanying Content" and "Standalone".
+See [the IAB document](https://iabtechlab.com/industry-adoption-of-amended-iab-tech-lab-guidelines-is-vital-to-drive-change/) for more information.

 Integration example: